glorr17/NLP/Lecture3.md

 ing rate is too high: the algorithm diverges, jumping all over the place and actually getting further and further away from the solution at every step.

-To find a good learning rate, you can use grid search (see Chapter 2).
+To find a good learning rate, you can use grid search.
 However, you may want to limit the number of iterations so that grid search can eliminate models that take too long to converge.